-A microphlebectomy is a common outpatient procedure for varicose veins by removing them through small incisions in the skin.
+A microphlebectomy is a standard outpatient procedure for varicose veins that removes them through small incisions in the skin.
 The instrument used for this procedure is a small scalpel or needle and a phlebectomy hook to remove the varicose vein.

 What is a Varicose Vein?